2nd person dies from crash that killed Edgewood man

 ORAN, Iowa — A second person has died following a crash Wednesday that killed an Edgewood man.

 Melody A. Hewitt, 19, of Oelwein, died as a result of her injuries, according to the Oelwein Community School District.
-Hewitt was a 2019 graduate from the district and a current employee.
+She was a 2019 graduate from the district and a current employee.

-The Iowa State Patrol previously reported that Charles E. Meyers, 66, of Edgewood, died in the crash.

 Meyers was pronounced dead at the scene, while Hewitt initially was taken by ambulance to MercyOne Oelwein Medical Center.